mondaycat2023/aura-fy/README.md

 # 🍌 Aura-fy: AI-Powered Mood & Music Visualizer

-**Aura-fy** is a "vibe coding" project that turns your abstract thoughts into a multisensory experience.
+**Aura-fy** is a project that turns your abstract thoughts into a multisensory experience.
 It uses **Google Gemini AI** to understand the "color" of your mood and **Spotify** to curate a matching soundtrack.

 ![Project Screenshot](https://via.placeholder.com/800x400?text=App+Screenshot+Placeholder)